Meet the Real-Life Marilisa From “Unplanned”

 In the film, when you were doing sidewalk counseling, you didn’t seem to approach women with the difficult issue at hand – their abortion – but started somewhere else, like by commenting about their shirt or making small talk.
 Is that what you did in real life?

 Yes.
 My basic approach was to find common ground, find something I could be sincere about.
 Almost every woman likes to talk about herself, so that was where I would start.
 And also, I love handbags and shoes.
 My impulse reaction if someone asked me about my purse would be to engage with them, no matter who they were.
-But I would also try to approach women in a peaceful, loving and kind way.
+But I would also tried to approach woman in a peaceful, loving and kind way.

 Despite the drastic circumstances, I always wanted to start with common ground, because we were both women, in a similar age category, divided only by a fence and this issue of a baby – so these things would break the ice and often lead to deeper conversations.
 But the compliment had to be sincere, because women can tell when it isn’t.
 Hair was another big one, because I’ve always loved hair.

 “Unplanned” shows the subtle way in which you got to know Abby Johnson and reached out to her, despite the stark line that divided you.
 Tell us about that.